-LOWER MANHATTAN CULTURAL ENHANCMENT FUND (CEF) PROGRAM--- Funds provided for capital activities will support new construction of buildings, renovations, expansions into adjoining spaces, equipment purchases, and site acquisitions.
+LOWER MANHATTAN CULTURAL ENHANCMENT FUND (CEF) PROGRAM-- Funds provided for capital activities will support new construction of buildings, renovations, expansions into adjoining spaces, equipment purchases, and site acquisitions.
 LMDC awarded 31 capital grants to organizations in Lower Manhattan.
 Five of these projects have yet to sign subrecipient agreements: Educational Alliance, Flea Theatre, Henry Street Settlement, New York Chinese Cultural Center and Society of Educational Arts.
 In addition, one group has declined the grant - Minetta Brook.
-Six organizations have completed their projects in full (Art in General, HERE Art Center, HT Dance Company, Lower Manhattan Cultural Council, New Dance Alliance and New Museum of Contemporary Art.
-Nineteen organizations continue to work on their projects. # of buildings (non-residential) 0 0 0/0 0/0 10/30 # of Public Facilities 0 0 0 0/0 0/0 10/30
+Six organizations have completed their projects in full (Art in General, HERE Art Center, HT Dance Company, Lower Manhattan Cultural Council, New Dance Alliance and New Museum of Contemporary Art, International Studio & Curatorial Program, and the Museum of American Finance.
+Seventeen organizations continue to work on their projects. # of buildings (non-residential) 0 0 0/0 0/0 12/30 # of Public Facilities 0 0 0 0/0 0/0 12/30.

-CEF-PE-1101 01/01/2006
+CEF-PE-1101